brndnmtthws/brndn-io/content/posts/high-hopes-low-expectations/index.md

 Although I [have written about this idea before]({{< ref "embrace-imperfection" >}}), I feel like it's one worth elaborating on.
 We live in an age of instant gratification, which I think leaves us often feeling underwhelmed.
 In most cases, this disappointment is due to our expectations being too high.

-There is, of course, a simple solution to this problem: lower your expectations.
-On the surface you might think "but why should I lower my standards?", and I'll try to make the case for why you should.
+The conclusion I've come to is less glamorous: lower your expectations.
+You might hear that and think "why should I lower my standards?", and I'll try to make the case for why you should.

 Research supports this approach.
 A 2014 study published in the *Journal of Positive Psychology* found that people who set lower expectations experienced greater satisfaction with outcomes than those with high expectations[^1].
 Another study from University College London discovered that happiness depends not on how well things are going, but whether they're going better than expected[^2].

 ## The Liberation of Lower Expectations

-When your expectations are low, everything is a pleasant surprise.
-You're easily amused, and you're grateful for the little things.
-When you expect the worst, you're rarely disappointed.
-When you expect the best, you're often let down.
+When I keep my expectations low, ordinary stuff lands better.
+A decent meal feels decent instead of like a letdown because it wasn't transcendent.
+A movie can just be fun.
+I end up noticing the small wins more.

-Expecting less might seem like settling for mediocrity, but I don't think that's the case.
-It's more about being realistic and accepting that everything in our material world is imperfect, so much so that expecting perfection is a path to endless disappointment and frustration.
+I used to think expecting less sounded like settling.
+Now it feels more like admitting that most things are flawed and that demanding perfection is a good way to stay irritated all the time.

 Psychologists call this "expectation management" — a mental technique that has been shown to reduce anxiety and increase satisfaction.
 According to research from Harvard Medical School, when expectations are managed properly, the brain releases dopamine not just when something good happens, but when something better than expected happens[^3].